cualquiercosa327/vvctre/RPC.md

 # GET/POST /usecpujit

 Get or set whether the CPU JIT is used instead of the interpreter.
-If setting, the emulation will restart.
+If setting and the emulation is running, the emulation will restart.

 ## Request/Reply